breezefront/breezefront.com/collections/_js/components.md

 is used to declare most type of components.
 View is used to declare component that needs reactivity and need to render KnockoutJS template.

+> Component names are saved in shared registry, so you can't use same name for view and widget.

 ```js
 // Dropdown widget example
 $.widget('dropdown', {